Grace Before Jones: Camera, Disco, StudioCurrent Exhibition

 Dates:26 Sep 2020 – 3 Jan 2021

-ACT UP, Derrick Adams, Terry Adkins, Azzedine Alaïa, Anthony Barboza, Roland Barthes, Jean-Michel Basquiat, Richard Bernstein, Alexandra Bircken, Kim Coleman, Eldzier Cortor, Hans Feurer, Alan Fierstein, Lynn Goldsmiths, George Henry Longly, Peter Hujar, Tseng Kwong Chi, Antonio Lopez, Robert Mapplethorpe, Catherine McGann, Philippe Morillon, Kayode Ojo, Tina Paul, Paul Pfeiffer, Julia Phillips, Adrian Piper, Jimmy Robert, Martha Rosler, Paul Mpagi Sepuya, Willi Smith, David Spada, Andy Warhol, Nicole Wermers, Charles White and others, with material from the Sigma Sound Studio Archives (Drexler University, Philadelphia).
+ACT UP, Derrick Adams, Terry Adkins, Aerographics (Richie Williamson & Dean Janoff), Azzedine Alaïa, El Anatsui, Anthony Barboza, Jean-Michel Basquiat, Richard Bernstein, Alexandra Bircken, The Black Beauty Agency (Betty Forray and Dee Gipson), Paul Bryan, Kim Coleman, Eldzier Cortor, Hans Feurer, Alan Fierstein, Nikita Gale, Ron Galella, Lynn Goldsmith, Jean-Paul Goude, Keith Haring, George Henry Longly, Peter Hujar, Timothy Hursley, Patrick Kelly, William Klein, Tseng Kwong Chi, Timothy Leary with Retinalogic and Genesis P-Orridge, Antonio Lopez, Robert Mapplethorpe, Catherine McGann, Meryl Meisler, Philippe Morillon, Kayode Ojo, Tina Paul, Anton Perich, Paul Pfeiffer, Julia Phillips, Adrian Piper, Jimmy Robert, Martha Rosler, Paul Mpagi Sepuya, Neal Slavin, Ming Smith, Willi Smith, David Spada, Michele Wallace, Andy Warhol, Nicole Wermers and Charles White, with material from the Sigma Sound Studio Archives (Drexel University, Philadelphia).

 Cédric Fauq with Olivia Aherne